 Every person has a distinct blood type (A, B, AB, or O).
 If you receive an incompatible blood type, specialized immune proteins called antibodies will attack the foreign red blood cells.
 The result is an extremely fast destruction of red blood cells, which can be lethal.
 This is why healthcare providers need to carefully check blood types before giving blood.

 Some causes of hemolytic anemia are temporary.
 Hemolytic anemia may be curable if a doctor can identify the underlying cause and treat it.

 Because there are so many different causes of hemolytic anemia, each person can have different symptoms.
 However, there are some shared symptoms that many people experience when they have hemolytic anemia.

 Some symptoms of hemolytic anemia are the same as those for other forms of anemia.

 - paleness of the skin

-Other, less common signs and symptoms seen in patients with hemolytic anemia include:
+Other common signs and symptoms that are seen in those with hemolytic anemia include:

 - dark urine